Nonlocal Phonon Heat Transport Seen in 1-d Pulses: Non-local Boltzmann equation, collisionless

 This agrees exactly with Eq. \ref{eq:Ext}.
-These results improve confidence in the new insertion term added to the Peierls Boltzmann equation.
-We also learn that, in the continuum description, the pulse shapes (Eqs. \ref{eq:p1}-\ref{eq:p3}) are independent of $T$, because the temperature $T_0$ in the Boltzmann treatment did not have to be specified.
-The less obvious result, that pulse shapes in the atomistic version are also independent of $T$, is shown in the Appendix.
+These results provide confidence in the insertion term added to the Peierls Boltzmann equation.
+We also learn that, in the continuum description, harmonic pulse shapes (Eqs. \ref{eq:p1}-\ref{eq:p3}) are independent of $T$, because the temperature $T_0$ in the Boltzmann treatment did not have to be specified.
+The less obvious result, that harmonic pulse shapes in the atomistic version are also independent of $T$, is explained in the Supplemental Material \cite{suppl}.